donejs/donejs/tutorials/organizing.md

 Complicating matters, an individual JavaScript file might have dependencies on non-JavaScript resources.
-It's easy to imagine a menu needing a specific stylesheet, images, or [jQuery.View client side template] to run.
+It's easy to imagine a menu needing a specific stylesheet, images, or [can.view client side template] to run.

 Spreading these dependencies across images, styles, templates etc folders leads to bad organization and potentially bad performance.
 For example, it can be